 Overall, the design quality is decent and as expected at this price range.
 You can tilt the screen by -5°/15° or mount it on a third-party stand via the 75x75mm VESA mount pattern.

-Connectivity options include HDMI 1.4, VGA, a headphones jack, and dual 2W speakers for basic audio output.
+Connectivity options include HDMI 1.4, VGA, a headphone jack and dual 2W speakers for basic audio output.

 Price & Similar Monitors

-While the Sceptre C248W-1920RN offers interesting features such as 75Hz and a curved screen which can sound appealing at this price range, there are much better alternatives available for the money.
+The Sceptre C248W-1920RN offers interesting features such as 75Hz and a curved screen which can be appealing at this price range.

 |Resolution||1920×1080 (Full HD)|